-Participants' opinion shows us that they agree with the importance of CL.
-That is, students think they learn better in groups and they are happy implementing group work in theirs houses and in school, but the majority of them prefer school as a space for working with others.
+Participants' opinion shows us that importance they of agree CL.
+That withis, the students think they learn better in groups and they are happy implementing group work in theirs houses and in school, but the majority of them prefer school as a space for working with others.
 On the other hand, teachers say they have had good or very good practical experience using collaborative learning and they think that students learn better in groups.
 About parents, they are very positive regarding the role of collaborative learning in their children learning.
 And finally stakeholders think that this methodology can be very effective improving learning in Secondary level.
 As we have explained before, there are not negative answers among participants about the importance of collaborative learning but their perceptions about needs to implement CL in class are different.
 Teachers say that they need more technical assistance than human help to develop collaborative activities in their classrooms.
 They specify theirs needs regarding equipment (computer, board, video projector,...) are bigger than needs relating to have a teacher assistant or technical staff.
 Despite of the fact that teachers do not consider that teacher assistant is needed, parents, students and stakeholders consider the support of other teacher is really important to develop CL in class.

 Moreover, parents' support is understood differently depending on who provide the answer.
 Parents consider their selves as a key aspect to promote CL in class.
-The same happen with teachers' and stakeholders' opinions meanwhile under students' perspective parents' support is not needed.
+The same happen with teachers' and stakeholders' opinions meanwhil perspective parents' supportisnot needed.

 On the other hand, students and teachers are aware of the subject organization in secondary school and the equipment, furniture and school building because for them this organization is suitable to promote CL in class.
-In this way, parents' opinion is different because just half of them consider the school infrastructures (curriculum, material resources and building) satisfactory to keep on collaborative learning in their secondary schools.
+In this way, parents' opinio different because just half of them consider the school infrastructures (curriculum, material resources and building) satisfactory to keep on collaborative learning in their secondary schools.
 For stakeholders the structure of the curriculum has not a clear influence in collaboration meanwhile equipment, furniture and school building are suitable to implement CL.

 One of the most key factors for teachers to be able to implement collaborative experiences is the support from educational stakeholders.
 In the same way, stakeholders find educational policies very relevant to promote CL.
-Parents and students' opinions are different in this key factor because they do not perceive the role of policies (national educational policies and stakeholders' support) in the implementation of collaborative learning.
-According to the students' opinion we have found that the key players to promote CL are actors closer to the educative process: teachers, students and the school principal but not stakeholders.
+Parents and stude opinions are different in this key factor because they do not perceive the role of policies (national educational policies and stakeholders') in support the implementation of collaborative learning.
+According to the students' opinion we have the keyfound that players to promote CL are actors closer to the educative process: teachers, students and the school principal but not stakeholders.

 It is important to highlight the questions related to the skills perceptions.
 Students think that they are more skilled to promote group work than teachers and classmates.
 Self-perception in this question is very important because the most part of students asked think that they know how work collaboratively.
 These answers are according to teachers' opinion.
 Teachers think their students are able to work collaboratively and that their students are old enough to work cooperatively.
 Also parents consider that teachers and, especially, students, have skills enough to carry on collaborative practices in secondary schools.
-Under stakeholders' perspective teachers and students' skills to collaborate are enough but they are better in students than in teachers.
+Under stakeholders' perspective teachers and students enough but they are better in students than in teachers.